 This chapter is not relevant as C.I.
 Pigment Yellow 34 has already been classified as a CMR substance.
-However, information is available in annex 1.
+However, some information are available in annex 2.

 6 HUMAN HEALTH HAZARD ASSESSMENT OF PHYSICOCHEMICAL PROPERTIES

 Not relevant for this type of dossier.